Darbyshire64/FuelHound/README.md

 # FuelHound
 A Terminal & Web Based Applet To Search For The Cheapest Fuel Prices Across The UK.
 Data Sourced From https://www.gov.uk/guidance/access-fuel-price-data#contents.
-The Code is In a Stable Version access the web version at lawri.hackclub.app.
+The Code is In a Stable Version access the web version at https://lawri.hackclub.app.
  - AppleGreen UK
  - Ascona Group
  - Asda